harfbuzz/boring-expansion-spec/avar2-in-designspace.md

 ## Further notes

 It will likely be a common occurence that we wish to add avar2 table to a compiled font.
 Such fonts will not have any UFO data to work with, so if a .designspace document is used to generate the avar2 table, we’ll need to allow it to have an empty <source> section, or for the <source> section to contain a reference to a compiled font file.

+Mappings for avar1 may be combined with avar2.
+The avar1 maps are within each `<axis>` element, the avar2 maps are at the same level.
+If an avar2 map was representable as avar1, the compiled would be free to use that option.

+We might also consider the following:
+* a relative mode, in case you want to work in deltas, with suggested representations within `<output><dimension>`:
+  * `mode="absolute"` (default), `mode="relative"` (deltas, optional)
+  * use `xdelta` instead of `xvalue`
+* allow direct specification of normalized coordinates

 ## Comparison of other XML methods of representing/implying variation math